Blog

 Limitation of this approach

-The key limitation of this reconstruction method lies in its inability to capture intermediate state transitions.
+The key limitation of this reconstruction method is its inability to capture intermediate state transitions.
 Our data only preserves the first creation date and final cancellation date, meaning we lose visibility of any state changes that occurred between these points.

 Depending on your use case, this limitation might or might not be significant.
 If you primarily need to track overall subscription growth and general business health, this reconstruction method works well for analyzing historical data.